aman431/Testing-Module/README.md

 - After that install **npm i mocha chai --save-dev**it install mocha and chai which contain all the developer dependencies.

-- After install you will see that dependencies in package.json file.Now in package.json in script part there is a test set a mocha over there.
+- After install you will see that dependencies in package.json file.
+Now in package.json in script part there is a test part set a mocha over there.

-- After this you will reading to go for test before that you will need to write a code for testing look my source file how to write a test code.
+- After this you will reading to go for testing before that you will need to write a code for testing look my source file how to write a test code.